ICanBoogie/MessageBus/README.md

 composer require icanboogie/message-bus
 ```

-If you're updating, please check the [Migration guide](MIGRATION.md).
+If you're upgrading to a newer version, please check the [Migration guide](MIGRATION.md).